rbiswas4/SNIacatalogs/README.rst

   and add the path to the created library in build to

   `${HOME}/.local/lib/python2.7/site-packages/mypaths.pth`
 - LSST Simulation Stack: You will need to use the following development versions  of packages in the LSST simulation stack.
-Except in the case of the last two, we will be good with the master branch of these package repositories.
-In the last two cases, we would have to use the branches stated here rather than the master branch.
+We will be good with the master branch of these package repositories.
    - sims_catalogs_generation
    - sims_photutils
    - sims_catalogs_measures
    - sims_utils
    - sims_catutils
    - sims_coordutils
    - sims_data
    - sims_maf
-    - sims_catalogs_generation: feature/ObsMetaData_summary
+   - sims_catalogs_generation
-    - sims_catalogs_measures: feature/metaData_in_InstanceCatalog
+   - sims_catalogs_measures
 - I am also assuming that you have a anaconda python installed.
 Some example ipython notebooks can require sqlite3, pandas, seaborn (the last one can be commented out)
 - Setup sniacatalogs: Clone the package on your computer, and from SNIaCatalogs directory: